aditisingh0562/FocusFlow/README.md

 # ⏳ FocusFlow

-**FocusFlow** is a modern productivity app that combines the Pomodoro Technique with a smart Task Manager.
-It helps you stay focused, organized, and efficient by breaking your work into timed intervals and managing your to-do list — all in one sleek interface.
+**FocusFlow** is a simple and effective productivity app that combines the Pomodoro Technique with a built-in Task Manager.
+It runs locally in the browser and helps users stay focused and organized by managing tasks and working in timed intervals.

 ---

 ## 🌟 Features

 - ⏱️ Pomodoro Timer with short and long breaks
-- ✅ Task Manager: add, edit, complete, and delete tasks
+- ✅ Task Manager: Add, complete, and delete tasks
-- 📊 Productivity tracking and daily streaks
+- 💾 Saves data in browser using localStorage
-- 🌙 Light & Dark mode support
+- 🌙 Light & Dark mode (if implemented)
-- 💾 Saves data using localStorage (no login required)
+- 📱 Responsive frontend using HTML/CSS/JavaScript
-- 📱 Responsive design for all screen sizes
+- 🔌 Backend powered by Node.js and Express (optional)

 ---

 ## 🛠️ Tech Stack

-- **Frontend**: Angular, TypeScript, HTML, CSS
+- **Frontend**: HTML, CSS, JavaScript (in `public/`)
-- **State Management**: RxJS
+- **Backend**: Node.js + Express (`server.js`)
-- **Storage**: Browser localStorage (optional backend possible)
+- **Storage**: LocalStorage (client-side) — no database

 ---